 In June 2018, Kamiyah told ABC News’ Good Morning America she was speaking regularly with both Williams and her biological family in Florida.
 GMA also reported that she goes by both of her names depending on which family she is with—”Alexis” in South Carolina and “Kamiyah” in Florida.

-On January 18, 2020 at 8P, Lifetime will premiere the drama Robin Roberts Presents: Stolen By My Mother: The Kamiyah Mobley Story, along with a companion documentary about the case.
+On January 18, 2020, Lifetime aired Robin Roberts Presents: Stolen By My Mother: The Kamiyah Mobley Story along with a companion documentary about the case.